kimbertham/MATCH_US_PROJ/README.md

 }
 ```

-<p> The randomiser creates date plans for users by generating random numbers and choosing from their match results or from the request results.
+<p> The randomiser creates date plans for users by generating random numbers and taking this index result from their match results or from the request results.
 Random numbers are also used to choose between the daters to decide who pays for the date. </p>

 ```
 class ActivitiesRandomView(APIView):